7 Best & Brightest Headlamps Compared – A Thorough Review

 top camping headlamps

 Another great hiking and running lamp that also works very well for spelunking and caving.
-Like the Petzl mentioned above in this review, it combines a wide floodlight with a long spot beam for less head movement and fatigue, better control, and improved balance.
+Like Petzl mentioned above in this review, it combines a wide floodlight with a long spot beam for less head movement and fatigue, better control, and improved balance.

 The IPX5 rating means this is moderately water-resistant; it can withstand low-pressure water streams from any angle, so no worries under any kind of rain.